 Summer in Bansko: Free Festivals, Fresh Fish & Wine Tasting

-When Plovdiv and Sofia swelter in summer Bansko luxuriates in hot days and cooler nights, with little rain, but often spectacular thunderstorms, rumbling around the Bansko mountains.
+When Plovdiv and Sofia swelter in summer.
+Bansko luxuriates in warm days and cooler nights, with little rain, but often spectacular thunderstorms, rumbling around the Bansko mountains.
 Its festival season in Bansko, Bulgaria – from the internationally renowned Jazz festival to Opera, Bohemia and Bansko Beat festivals – these free events are held in the old town square and attended by all.
 It’s a great time of year to head out to one of the local fish farms for delicious fresh grilled trout and the simple boiled potatoes with onion.
 Wash it down with a thirst quenching low alcohol grapefruit flavoured Radler beer.

 Autumn in Bansko: Local Trains, Spas & Dancing Bears